 Following the death of Maitland, Malta and the Ionian Islands reverted to two separate and distinct commands.
 On 7 June 1824, General Francis Rawdon Hastings, Marquess of Hastings, succeeded Maitland as Colonial Governor and Garrison Commander.

 In 1824, Commanding Officers of regiments stationed in the Mediterranean were directed to enlist Maltese recruits in the proportion of 5 men to 100 British soldiers.

-Jane Elizabeth Mary Collings, born on 18 September 1824, daughter of Joseph Becket Collings and Jane Elizabeth was baptised on 20 Sept 1824.
+20 Sep Baptism of Jane Elizabeth Mary Collings, born 18 Sep 1824, daughter of Joseph Becket Collings and Jane Elizabeth.

-Francis Rawdan Balneavis, born on 23 Oct 1824, son of Brevet Lt Col Henry Balneavis and Georgina was baptised on 30 Nov 1824.
+30 Nov Baptism of Francis Rawdon Balneavis, born 23 Oct 1824, son of Brevet Lt Col Henry Balneavis and Georgina.

-Henry Richardson, born on 30 Sep 1824, son of Benjamin Richardson Clerk to the Deputy Inspector of Hospitals and Sarah was baptised on 17 Oct 1824.
+17 Oct Baptism of Henry Richardson, born 30 Sep 1824, son of Benjamin Richardson Clerk to the Deputy Inspector of Hospitals and Sarah.

 General Hospital Valletta